Institut Barcelona d'Estudis Internacionals: Government

-IBEI is chaired by Narcís Serra, Spanish economist and politician who served, among other positions, as Mayor of Barcelona (1979-1982), Minister of Defense of Spain (1982-1991) and Vice President of Spain (1991-1995).
+The IBEI is chaired by Jacint Jordana, Professor of Political Science and Administration at Pompeu Fabra University, whose research specializes in comparative public policy analysis, especially regulatory policies and their institutions.
+Narcís Serra, a Spanish economist and former politician who served as Mayor of Barcelona, Minister of Defense, and Vice President of the Government of Spain, serves as honorary president.

-The Director of the Institute is Jacint Jordana, Professor of Political Science at the Pompeu Fabra University.
-His research efforts are focused on the analysis of comparative public policy, regulatory policies and institutions.
+The current Director of the Institute is Laura Chaqués Bonafont, Professor of Political Science at the University of Barcelona.

 The Board is the main governing body of the Foundation, while the Scientific Council is responsible for academic competences.
 IBEI also has a prestigious International Academic Council chaired by Javier Solana, meeting biannually to discuss the strategic planning.

 IBEI's management team, consisting of 15 people, is responsible of the admission processes for the master's degrees, the academic management, the coordination of research projects and executive training, institutional relations and corporate communications tasks, and the economic and administrative management.